Xyene/cube2sphere/README.rst

 cube2sphere
 ===========

-``cube2sphere`` is a Python script to map an equirectangular (cylindrical projection, skysphere) map into 6 cube (cubemap, skybox) faces.
+``cube2sphere`` is a Python script to map 6 cube (cubemap, skybox) faces into an equirectangular (cylindrical projection, skysphere) map.

 Usage
 =====